3l-d1abl0/OpenCV-installation-on-Windows-for-gcc-mingw-codeblocks/README.md

 4. Extract opencv (any version :D ) to C:\your_path\opencv\
 	You will see to folders Builds and Sources.
  Or if you have download it from Github or version<4.3, there will be only one folder.
-Dont worry just the Sources.
+Dont worry that is just the Sources Folder.

  5. Now Open CMake:
   a) Where is the source code: Choose the sources folder in opencv.